 The apostolic Church at Jerusalem, described in the early chapters of Acts, was in its infant stage: A small unique group, exclusively made up of saved Jews, which were considered a Jewish sect (Acts 24:5 & 28:22); Hebrew in culture, nature and religious practice.
 They were, in reality, spiritually living (alive) “in Christ” while doctrinally residing in Judaism.
 Redeemed by the grace of God yet still living under the curse of the Law…made free by the Son nevertheless ignorantly living under self-imposed bondage.
 They were blessed members of the “new covenant” who had yet to depart from the “old covenant.”
 The fact that “…Christ is the END OF THE LAW for righteousness to every one that believeth” was, to them, unacceptable…an abstract principle…not yet a practical reality.

-The Hebrew believers at Jerusalem understood that Nation, through ignorance, had rejected and crucified their Messiah King.
+The Hebrew believers at Jerusalem understood that their Nation, through ignorance, had rejected and crucified their Messiah King.
 They humbly acknowledged their error, repented and believed on Him (Acts 2:36-41).

 To them, Jesus Christ was the “Son of God” their Messiah King, the promised: “son of David” (Isa.9:6-7, Ezek.37:21-28, Dan.7:13-14).
 Christ was the long-awaited King (Matt.2:2) who would soon return and conquer their enemies, freeing them from Roman occupation and setting up His Kingdom (a Jewish theocracy) ruling and reigning from His throne in Jerusalem.
 Consider the apostles revealing question in Acts 1:6, “Lord, wilt thou at this time restore again the kingdom to Israel?